SubhajitGT/calfacto/factorial97/calfacto/README.md

-Calculate Factorial of any number
+Calculate Factorial of any integer number